yuce/droaring/README.md

 * A recent D compiler.
 Tested with DMD v2.079.0 and LDC 1.8.0.
 * Requirements for CRoaring (including a C compiler).
-* Tested on Linux, FreeBSD and OSX.
+* Tested on Linux, FreeBSD and MacOS.

 ## Install